ifesdjeen/hashed-wheel-timer/README.md

-# Ticky Tacky

-> Little boxes on the hillside,
->
-> Little boxes made of ticky tacky,
->
-> Little boxes on the hillside,
->
-> Little boxes all the same
-> - Malvina Meynolds

-# What is the Timer Wheel?
+# What is the Hashed Timer?

 Hashed and Hierarchical Wheels were used as a base for Kernels and Network stacks, and were described by the [freebsd](http://people.freebsd.org/~davide/asia/callout_paper.pdf),